Tharos/nette-tag-input/README.md

 );
 ```

-On the link given by last argument should be something in format like this:
+On that URL given by last argument should be something in format like this:
 ```php
 public function renderUsers()
 {